 What Are St. Louis Style Ribs?

-St. Louis style ribs are a specific cut of pork spareribs that have been trimmed into a neat, rectangular shape.
-They come from the belly side of the hog and include more bone and fat than baby back ribs, which means more flavor when smoked low and slow.
+St. Louis style ribs are a specific cut of pork spareribs trimmed into a rectangular shape for even cooking.
+They come from the belly side of the hog and contain more bone and fat than baby back ribs, resulting in richer flavor when smoked low and slow.
+According to the Kansas City Barbeque Society, this cut is preferred for its consistent shape and optimal meat-to-bone ratio.

 Why Smoke St. Louis Style Ribs?